 Compare Quotes

-The Exeter income insurance protection policies
+The Exeter income protection insurance policies

 There’s also a fixed benefit option that lets you secure your full monthly benefit, up to £7,500 per month, if you provide financial evidence within six months of starting your policy.
 This gives you peace of mind that even if your earnings drop before you claim, you’ll still receive your fixed benefit.
 A waiver of premium is included as standard with Income First too.